rob10campbell/PRoPS-colloids_setup/00-HOOMDblue-Install-Guide.md

 *Note: After setting up the virtual environment you may need to reinstall NumPy and other packages using pip.
 This can be done before or after installing HOOMD-blue (this guide includes a reminder about this after the HOOMD-blue installation).*

-In the HOOMDblue directory, create a virtual Python environment to run your simulations
+In the HOOMDblue directory, create a virtual Python environment to run your simulations.
+(You can call this virtual environment anything you like, but for simplicity we will call it VirtEnv)
 ```bash
 $ mkdir VirtEnv
 ```